 Note!
 By default, WordPress does not have ability to define parent roles and the list of roles is linear.
 With premium Role Hierarchy add-on you can create a complex role hierarchy tree.

 It gets way more complicated when managing access to WordPress content like posts, pages, custom post types, categories, and custom taxonomies.
 The reason for this is that any page may have a parent page or any post may have one or more parent categories, as well as all this, typically is changing while more content is created.

 This article is designed to give a general introduction to the access settings inheritance.
-For more detailed information about WordPress content access control, please refer to the How to manage access to the WordPress content article.
+For more detailed information about WordPress content access control, please refer to the Manage Access to the WordPress Posts & Terms article.

-Learn more » How to manage access to the WordPress content
+Learn more » Manage Access to the WordPress Posts & Terms

 WordPress CMS already has a well-defined concept of users, roles and capabilities.
 These are very fundamental blocks that AAM plugin uses to give you endless possibilities to manage access to website resources on the frontend, backend or even API levels.